joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5658320/2024/07/26/bucks-jon-horst-qa-giannis-lillard/

 **U.K. Drops Opposition to International Criminal Court Warrant for Netanyahu**\
-`The new Labour government said it would drop the previous government’s objection to I.C.C. arrest warrants for Israel’s Prime Minister Benjamin Netanyahu and the defense minister, Yoav Gallant.`\
+`The new Labour government confirmed it would drop the previous government’s objection to I.C.C. arrest warrants for Israel’s Prime Minister Benjamin Netanyahu and the defense minister, Yoav Gallant.`\
 https://nytimes.com/2024/07/26/world/middleeast/israel-gaza-icc-warrants-britain.html

 **Bruno Famin to leave role as Alpine F1 chief**\